raspberrypi/documentation/faqs/README.md

 ### What about unplanned power interruptions?

 Power interruptions can cause problems on all sorts of electronic devices, and the Pi is no different.
 SD card corruption can be caused if the power is simply turned off without going through a normal shutdown.
 This is because the system may be writing to the SD card at the point of power failure, leaving the SD card filesystem in an invalid state.
 So, if you cannot prevent power interruptions, one way of making the system more robust is to limit the amount of writing that is done to the SD card, or even to stop it altogether.
 You can disable swap, enable logging to RAM, and disable systemd-timesyncd, all of which greatly reduce the number of accesses to the SD card.
-You can also make the entire Raspbian installation read-only, preventing any writing to the card at all.
+You can also make the entire Raspberry Pi OS installation read-only, preventing any writing to the card at all.
 An internet search will provide instructions on how to implement these measures.

 ### What are the power requirements?